 Here are some reflections on this prayerful work, in the iconographer's words:

 It has been a great blessing to write the icon of St. Joseph the Worker.
 Most icons to date which bear the name of St. Joseph the Worker are traditional portrayals of St. Joseph with the Christ Child, wearing the himation (outer garment) and usually holding the flowering staff or holding a set square (as a representation of his carpentry).

 St. Joseph is portrayed in his middle years, in this new icon, wearing a pale blue tunic with rolled up sleeves and a leather earth-toned shop apron, which is buttoned at the shoulder.
-He is presented in 'working' cloths and not wearing the traditional himation, which wouldn't be worn while working.
-The tradition of use of blue (or purple) for the inner garment represents the spiritual, and the outer s garment is in warm brown colours for the earth.
-The blue in the detailing on his waist sash is representational that St. Joseph was from the lineage of the House of David.
-His left hand is resting on a wood-chipping tool and reaches out with his right, inviting people to himself.
+He is presented in 'working' clothes and not wearing the traditional himation, which would not be worn while working.
+The tradition of use of blue (or purple) for the inner garment represents the spiritual, and the outer garment is in warm brown colours for the earth.
+The blue in the detailing on his waist sash represents that St. Joseph was from the lineage of the House of David.
+His left hand rests on a wood-chipping tool and reaches out with his right, inviting people to himself.
 Referenced to the Byzantine Tradition, the design is such for a stronger focus on St. Joseph’s title.
-It was important for His Grace, Archbishop Richard Smith that the icon be a reminder to us to be open to the working of God in our lives, and an invitation to us to trust in what God is doing as Joseph was.
+It was important to His Grace Archbishop Richard Smith that the icon be a reminder to us to be open to the working of God in our lives, and an invitation to us to trust in what God is doing, as Joseph did.
 “It also would be consonant with the traditional admonition of the Church "Ite ad Joseph" (Go to Joseph) to seek the intercession of the patron saint of the universal Church.”

 * * * * *